20 Things I learned from my divorce

-This year marks 10 years since the divorce.
+his year marks 10 years since the divorce.
 It has been a challenge transitioning back to a single person co-parenting from a married person co-parenting.
-While it was a challenge, I knew that I wanted to learn something from that event.

 I knew that I did not want this event to define me.
 I was so serious about how I wanted to transform, that I decided early on that I would not label myself as a divorcee.
 More so, I knew I did not want to label myself as a single parent.
 You see, I do not believe-NO-more strongly, I KNOW that my singleness does not define my parenthood and vice versa.
 My children didn’t receive a different parenting experience because of the divorce, they received a different experience because of the way we handled the divorce.

-There is no pain or failure like going through a divorce.”
+There is no pain or failure like going through a divorce.” ~Jennifer Lopez

 Now that I am here, 10 years later, I wanted to really connect with an optimistic side of this experience.
 That is just who I am.
 In the darkest of times, I work to find the lesson, the positive, the ‘other’ way of looking at things.
 Finding things to learn from the divorce experience was just the way to honor my divorce.
 It happened, there is not denying it, so why not learn something from it.